-Purpose Operation/key features What is the maximum potential opportunity?
-Applicable performance measures Component: Performance Share Plan ('PSP') Encourages alignment with shareholders on delivery of the longer-term strategy of the Company.
+What is the maximum potential opportunity?
+Applicable performance measures

+Component: Performance Share Plan ('PSP')

+Encourages alignment with shareholders on delivery of the longer-term strategy of the Company.

 Enhances delivery of shareholder returns by encouraging higher levels of Company performance.

 Encourages executives to build a shareholding.

-Annual award levels may take account of the performance of the Company and the Executive Director in the prior year.
-Awards vest over three years provided corporate performance conditions have been achieved.
-Dividend equivalent on unvested awards will accrue in shares only.
-Awards vesting from 2022 onwards are subject to an additional two-year holding period which, unless the Committee determines otherwise, will apply up to the fifth anniversary of the date of grant.
-The Committee has discretion to allow Executive Directors to receive dividends that would otherwise have been paid on shares at the time of vesting.
-Awards may take the form of conditional awards, nil cost options or joint interests in shares.
-Where joint interests in shares are awarded, the participants and the Employee Benefit Trust ('EBT') acquire separate beneficial interests in shares in the Company.
-Awards granted from 2021 onwards are subject to malus or clawback in the event of: Gross misconduct by an individual for up to three years following the determination of performance; Gross misconduct by an individual for up to three years following the determination of performance; Material error in the information on which the size of awards or the extent of achievement of performance; Material corporate failure; Material corporate failure; Fraud and financial impropriety; Serious reputational damage or material loss caused by the participant's actions; Normal maximum - 250% of salary.
-Exceptional maximum - 350% of salary.
-Vesting of awards granted from 2021 will be based on a blend of measures including, but not limited to, relative TSR and ESG measures.
-No more than 25% of the maximum award vests at threshold.
-Details of the performance conditions applied to awards to be granted in the year under review and for the awards to be granted in the forthcoming year are set out in the Annual Report on Remuneration.
-The number, type and weighting of performance measures may vary for future awards to help drive the strategy of the business provided these are no less challenging than the existing targets.
-The Committee will normally consult with major shareholders before introducing any material new metrics.
-Component: Shareholding requirement To ensure sustained alignment between the interests of Executive Directors and our shareholders.
-Executive Directors are required to maintain a shareholding equivalent to at least 200% of salary.
-Executive Directors will have a maximum period of five years from appointment to attain this shareholding level.
-Shareholding must be retained for a period of two years post-employment at the lower of the actual shareholding and the in-post requirement, including both vested and unvested shares. n/a None.
+- Annual award levels may take account of the performance of the Company and the Executive Director in the prior year. - Awards vest over three years provided corporate performance conditions have been achieved. - Dividend equivalent on unvested awards will accrue in shares only. - Awards vesting from 2022 onwards are subject to an additional two-year holding period which, unless the Committee determines otherwise, will apply up to the fifth anniversary of the date of grant. - The Committee has discretion to allow Executive Directors to receive dividends that would otherwise have been paid on shares at the time of vesting. - Awards may take the form of conditional awards, nil cost options or joint interests in shares.
+Where joint interests in shares are awarded, the participants and the Employee Benefit Trust ('EBT') acquire separate beneficial interests in shares in the Company. - Awards granted from 2021 onwards are subject to malus or clawback in the event of: - Material misstatement of the Company's accounts; - Errors in the calculation of performance; - Gross misconduct by an individual for up to three years following the determination of performance; - Material error in the information on which the size of awards or the extent of achievement of performance conditions was based; - Material risk management failure; - Material corporate failure; - Fraud and financial impropriety; - Serious reputational damage or material loss caused by the participant's actions; - Material contravention by the participant of the Company's Values and ethics.

+- Normal maximum 250% of salary. - Exceptional maximum 350% of salary. - Vesting of awards granted from 2021 will be based on a blend of measures including, but not limited to, relative TSR and ESG measures. - No more than 25% of the maximum award vests at threshold. - Details of the performance conditions applied to awards granted in the year under review and for the awards to be granted in the forthcoming year are set out in the Annual Report on Remuneration. - The number, type and weighting of performance measures may vary for future awards to help drive the strategy of the business provided these are no less challenging than the existing targets. - The Committee will normally consult with major shareholders before introducing any material new metrics.